Mayeu/NYaifO/README.md

 non-ambiguous part (and no question mark).

-When configuring the disk, OpenBSD will only used an existing OpenBSD area if one exist.
-Because the `miniroot55.fs` will be dd(1) on the target hard drive, an OpenBSD area will exist, but will only have a size of ~3.5MB.
+When configuring the disk, OpenBSD will only used an existing OpenBSD area if one exist by default.
+Because the `miniroot55.fs` will be dd(1)'ed on the target hard drive, an OpenBSD area will exist, but will only have a size of ~3.5MB.
 So we have to add the `Use (W)hole disk, use the = W` question in the answer file.
 Otherwise the system will not use the whole disk.

 ###Add it to the files tree